Safer, Greener, Healthier

 In Phase One of our programme, we have been working with other district councils in Essex to implement on-street measures designed to make city/town centre public spaces safer for people during the Covid-19 crisis.

-The county council has now submitted an ambitious Phase Two bid to the Emergency Active Travel Fund which is in line with the latest thinking from Government which asks Local Authorities to set about:
+The county council has received £7,358,700 in an ambitious Phase Two bid to the Active Travel Fund which is in line with the latest thinking from Government which asks Local Authorities to set about:

 - Create a road environment that is safer and provides greater capacity for both cyclists and pedestrians